Language and Page Formatting Options

 The Internet and its earlier protocols, however, were developed as a trust-based system.
 That is, the Internet Protocol (IP) was not designed to be secure in itself.
 There are no approved security standards built into the TCP/IP communications stack, leaving it open to potentially malicious users and processes across the network.
 Modern developments have made Internet communication more secure, but there are still several incidents that gain national attention and alert us to the fact that nothing is completely safe.

 In February of 2000, a Distributed Denial of Service (DDoS) attack was unleashed on several of the most heavily-trafficked sites on the Internet.
 The attack rendered yahoo.com, cnn.com, amazon.com, fbi.gov, and several other sites completely unreachable to normal users, as it tied up routers for several hours with large-byte ICMP packet transfers, also called a ping flood.
 The attack was brought on by unknown attackers using specially created, widely available programs that scanned vulnerable network servers, installed client applications called Trojans on the servers.
 Then they timed an attack with every infected server flooding the victim sites and rendering them unavailable.
-Many blame the attack on fundamental flaws in the way routers and the protocols used are structured to accept all incoming data, regardless of the purpose of the packets or where they were sent to.
+Many blame the attack on fundamental flaws in the way routers and the protocols used are structured to accept all incoming data, regardless of the purpose of the packets or where they were sent to.will possibly be removed

 In 2007, a data breach exploiting the widely-known weaknesses of the Wired Equivalent Privacy (WEP) wireless encryption protocol resulted in the theft from a global financial institution of over 45 million credit card numbers.